mifi/lossless-cut/issues.md

 ## Low quality / blurry playback and no audio

-Some codecs are not natively supported, so they will preview with low quality playback and no audio.
+Some formats or codecs are not natively supported, so they will preview with low quality playback and no audio.
 You may convert these files to a supported codec from the File menu, see [#88](https://github.com/mifi/lossless-cut/issues/88).

 ## MPEG TS / MTS